 SUNY Oneonta police officers must meet the highest standards in New York State for law enforcement officers.
 The officers have passed a basic training program administered by the State University of New York State Police Academy in Albany, NY or a local regional police academy, and undergo continuous training to upgrade their skills.
 Officers have been trained in emergency medical procedures and first aid.
-They conduct vehicular patrols on campus areas daily, 365 days a year.
+They conduct foot, bike, and vehicular patrols on the campus and residence hall areas 24 hours a day, 365 days a year.